liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 ---
-header-id: installing-product-on-tomcat
+header-id: installing-sharepoint-on-tomcat
 ---

-# Installing @product@ on Tomcat
+# Installing @sharepoint@ on Tomcat

 [TOC levels=1-4]

-@product-ver@ bundled with Tomcat 9 is available on the [Help Center](https://customer.liferay.com/downloads) (DXP) or the [Community Downloads page](https://www.liferay.com/downloads-community) (Portal CE).
-The Tomcat bundle contains JARs, scripts, and configuration files required for deploying @product-ver@.
-Copying these files from the @product@ Tomcat bundle facilitates installing @product@ on an existing Tomcat application server.
+@sharepoint-ver@ bundled with Tomcat 9 is available on the [Help Center](https://customer.liferay.com/downloads) (DXP) or the [Community Downloads page](https://www.liferay.com/downloads-community) (Portal CE).
+The Tomcat bundle contains JARs, scripts, and configuration files required for deploying @sharepoint-ver@.
+Copying these files from the @sharepoint@ Tomcat bundle facilitates installing @sharepoint@ on an existing Tomcat application server.

 Whether you copy bundle files (recommended) or download and create the files, you must download these files for [DXP](https://customer.liferay.com/downloads) or [Portal CE](https://www.liferay.com/downloads-community):

-- @product@ WAR file
+- @sharepoint@ WAR file
 - Dependencies ZIP file
 - OSGi Dependencies ZIP file